berkeley-gif/caladapt-website-2021/content/blog/2017-08-27-how-is-new-caladapt-different.md

 snippet: Read about how new Cal-Adapt 2.0 dramatically expands the capacities of the initial version.
 ---

-The new Cal-Adapt (Cal-Adapt 2.0) dramatically expands the capacities of the initial version of [Cal-Adapt](http://v1.cal-adapt.org/), which was released in 2011, in the following ways:
+The new Cal-Adapt (Cal-Adapt 2.0) dramatically expands the capacities of the initial version of <a href="http://v1.cal-adapt.org/" target="_blank">Cal-Adapt</a>, which was released in 2011, in the following ways:
 * New climate projections
 * More powerful visualizations